Change of Name, Address or Sex

 Change of Sex

-If you are under the care of an accredited psychologist or psychiatrist and will be undergoing sex reassignment surgery (SRS) in the future, you may change the sex designation on your driver's licence or identification prior to the surgery being completed.
+If you are under the care of an accredited psychologist or psychiatrist and your psychologist or psychiatrist supports that it is appropriate for you to alter the sex designation on your operator’s licence or identification card, you may apply to change the sex designation on your driver's licence or identification.
 You will need to submit the required documentation outlined below to the Edmonton or Calgary Motor Vehicle District office for approval.
 Once approved, you may attend a registry agent for an updated operator licence or identification card.

 The documentation that must be presented is: